MoonrizeDeFi/moonrize-commands/README.md

 # Moonrize Commands
 - !links
 - !socials
+- !dfiprice
+- !roadto50
 - more to come soon

 # Feedback
-Feel free to submit an issue with an new command ideas or feedback on the bot
+Feel free to submit an issue with an idea for a new command or feedback